Gambling Addiction: Understanding, Help and Recovery

 Causes of Gambling Addiction

 The exact cause of gambling addiction is not known.
-However, there are several factors that may contribute to the development of this condition, including:
+However, several factors may contribute to the development of this condition, including:

 Treatment for Gambling Addiction